Outdoor Design Trends: 5 Ways to Heat Up Summer 2018

 2. Treat Your Patio Like a Living Room

-More and more homeowners are seeing their outdoor spaces as an expansion of their home, bringing the indoors out.
-This means transforming your outdoor area into a seemingless blend of your interior kitchen, living room, and entertainment areas.
+More and more homeowners are seeing their outdoor spaces as an expansion of their home design, bringing the indoor interior design into the out-of-doors.
+This means transforming your outdoor area into a seamless blend of your interior kitchen, living room, and entertainment areas.

 So, when shopping for outdoor furnishings, think of it as an extension of your living room.
 Don’t hesitate to use furniture, décor, and styles that are traditionally used indoors as a part of your outside design - just be sure to use items that are still built to withstand the elements.
 Items such as outdoor rugs, throw pillows, outdoor couches, and the previously mentioned floor lamp can help to create a space that is trendy, yet as cool and cozy as the inside of your home.